 In order to create more opportunities along with our alumni distributed all over the world, KDI School holds alumni gathering events where our faculty and staff members go on business trips abroad.
 Alumni members also voluntarily hold gathering events on their own and share these meaningful moments through photos.
-You can enjoy these events by visiting our school website: alumni.kdischool.ac.kr.
+You can enjoy these events by visiting our alumni page in the school website.

 3-2.
-Alumni Essay Contest
+KDIS Alumni Working Partner Program